ClassACTINOPTERYGII Ray-finned fishes

 OrderSCORPAENIFORMES Scorpionfishes & allies

-FamiliesAPISTIDAE(3) APLOACTINIDAE(14)Velvetfishes BEMBRIDAE(1)Deepwater Flatheads CARACANTHIDAE(1)Crouchers CONGIOPODIDAE(1)Pigfishes COTTIDAE(1) DACTYLOPTERIDAE(1) GNATHANACANTHIDAE(1)Red Velvetfishes HOPLICHTHYIDAE(1)Ghost Flatheads LIPARIDAE(4)Snailfishes NEOSEBASTIDAE(2)Gurnard Perches PATAECIDAE(3)Prowfishes PERISTEDIIDAE(4)Armour Gurnards PERRYENIDAE(1) PLATYCEPHALIDAE(15) PLECTROGENIDAE(2) PSYCHROLUTIDAE(3)Blobfishes SCORPAENIDAE(17) SEBASTIDAE(3) SETARCHIDAE(3) SYNANCEIIDAE(4)Stonefishes TETRAROGIDAE(12) TRIGLIDAE(4)Searobins
+FamiliesAPISTIDAE(3) APLOACTINIDAE(14)Velvetfishes BEMBRIDAE(1)Deepwater Flatheads CARACANTHIDAE(0)Crouchers CONGIOPODIDAE(2)Pigfishes COTTIDAE(1) DACTYLOPTERIDAE(1) GNATHANACANTHIDAE(1)Red Velvetfishes HOPLICHTHYIDAE(1)Ghost Flatheads LIPARIDAE(4)Snailfishes NEOSEBASTIDAE(2)Gurnard Perches PATAECIDAE(3)Prowfishes PERISTEDIIDAE(6)Armour Gurnards PERRYENIDAE(1) PLATYCEPHALIDAE(15) PLECTROGENIIDAE(2) PSYCHROLUTIDAE(3)Blobfishes SCORPAENIDAE(18) SEBASTIDAE(3) SETARCHIDAE(4) SYNANCEIIDAE(5)Stonefishes TETRAROGIDAE(12) TRIGLIDAE(4)Searobins

 A diverse group of bottom-dwelling fishes with a bony ridge, or stay across the cheek connecting the bones under the eye with the gill cover - often called mail-cheeked fishes.
 Most species have spines projecting from bony ridges on the head and some have spines projecting from the gill cover.